YashPatki02/Simple-Login/README.md

 - [x] Input Name and Email
 - [x] Check Name Field isn't empty
 - [x] Check Email Field has a value longer than 6 letters and includes '@'
+- [x] Email-specific keyboard when typing in the email

 ## Home Page